 If the seller is in advance, he retains title to the delivered goods until full payment of the purchase price owed.

-8.1If the purchased item is defective, the provisions of the statutory liability for defects shall apply.
+8.1 If the purchased item is defective, the provisions of statutory liability for defects apply.

-8.2The customer is requested to claim delivered goods with obvious transport damage to the deliverer and to inform the seller thereof.
+8.2 The customer is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
 If the customer does not comply, this has no effect on his statutory or contractual claims for defects.

-9.1If, according to the content of the contract, the seller owes the processing of the goods in accordance with certain specifications of the customer in addition to the delivery of the goods, the customer has to the seller all the content required for processing such as text, images or graphics in the file formats, formats, and to provide file sizes and to grant him the necessary usage rights.
+9.1 If, according to the content of the contract, the seller owes the processing of the goods in addition to the delivery of the goods according to certain specifications of the customer, the customer must provide the seller with all the content required for processing such as texts, images or graphics in the file formats, formatting, image formats specified by the seller and file sizes available and to grant him the necessary rights of use.
 The customer is solely responsible for the procurement and acquisition of rights to this content.
-The customer declares and assumes responsibility for the right to use the content provided to the seller.
-In particular, he ensures that no third-party rights are infringed, in particular copyrights, trademarks and personal rights.
+The customer declares and assumes responsibility that he has the right to use the content provided to the seller.
+In particular, he ensures that no third party rights are violated, in particular copyrights, trademarks and personal rights.

-9.2The customer indemnifies the seller against claims of third parties which they may assert against the seller in connection with a breach of their rights as a result of the contractual use of the contents of the customer by the seller.
-The customer also assumes the reasonable costs of the necessary legal defense, including all court and legal fees in the statutory amount.
+9.2 The customer exempts the seller from claims by third parties that they can assert against the seller in connection with a violation of their rights through the contractual use of the customer's content.
+The customer also assumes the reasonable costs of the necessary legal defense including all court and lawyer costs in the statutory amount.
 This does not apply if the customer is not responsible for the infringement.
-In the event of a claim by a third party, the customer is obligated to immediately, truthfully and completely provide the seller with all information necessary for the examination of the claims and a defense.
+In the event of a claim by a third party, the customer is obliged to immediately, truthfully and completely provide the seller with all information that is necessary for the examination of the claims and a defense.

-9.3The seller reserves the right to refuse processing orders if the content provided by the customer violates statutory or official prohibitions or morality.
-This applies in particular to the release of anti-constitutional, racist, xenophobic, discriminatory, offensive, youth-threatening and / or violence-glorifying content.
+9.3 The seller reserves the right to refuse processing orders if the content provided by the customer for this purpose violates legal or official prohibitions or against common decency.
+This applies in particular to the provision of unconstitutional, racist, xenophobic, discriminatory, offensive, youth-endangering and / or violence-glorifying content.

 For all legal relations of the parties, the law of the Federal Republic of Germany applies to the exclusion of the laws on the international purchase of movable goods.
 In the case of consumers, this choice is valid only in so far as the protection afforded by mandatory provisions of the law of the country in which the consumer has his habitual residence is not withdrawn.

-11.1 The EU Commission provides a platform for online dispute resolution on the Internet at the following link: https://ec.europa.eu/consumers/odr
+11.1 The EU Commission provides a platform for online dispute resolution on the Internet under the following link: https://ec.europa.eu/consumers/odr